How to Create a Slideshow with Renderforest?

 6 Aug 2020

 With 2 billion users worldwide – more than half of all internet users in the world – YouTube is currently the second most popular social network after Facebook!
 With such a large user-base, YouTube is an opportunity businesses and individuals cannot afford to miss.

-Creating a YouTube channel is very simple, completely free, and can be done in several minutes.
-All you need is an account on Google.
+Creating a new channel on YouTube is very simple, completely free, and can be done in several minutes.
+All you need is a Google account.
 If you don't have one yet, you can create it when opening your YouTube channel.
 In this article, we discuss, step by step, how you can:

 Let’s get started!

-Don’t be confused if you are redirected to the Google sign-in page: the sign-in process to YouTube takes place through Google.
-In case you have a Google account already, simply fill your login and password to sign in to your YouTube account.
+Don’t be confused if you are redirected to the Google sign-in page: the sign-in process to YouTube takes place through a Google account.
+In case you have a Google account already, simply fill your login and password to sign in to your YouTube channel.